deeplearning4j/deeplearning4j/deeplearning4j-ui-parent/deeplearning4j-play/developerReadme.md

     - Provide routes: these are the endpoints that the user will be able to query, and define what methods will be used to get the result to return for that page.
 See for example TrainModule for details
     - Each route needs to specify the method to call to get the result (must return a play.mvc.Result object)
-    - Supplier: no args; Function: 1 arg; BiFunction and Function3: 2 and 3 args repectively
+    - Supplier: used to return results with no args; Function: 1 arg; BiFunction and Function3: 2 and 3 args respectively.
+      For function/bifunction etc, the arguments are specified with semicolons, like "/myRoute/:myArg"; the called method should have an appropriate number of arguments to match this.
     - Optionally: add code to handle callbacks, storage events, stats storage.
 See the section below.
 - Add the module to the others, in the PlayUIServer.
 Should be 1 line: ```uiModules.add(new MyNewModule());```